Robert E. Murray: Murray Energy

 Murray founded Murray Energy in 1988 when he bought the Powhatan No. 6 mine from the Ohio Valley Coal Company.
 Murray focused on high-heat bituminous coal, which he thought would be in demand for power generation.
 The company later moved towards metallurgical coal used to produce coke for steel production.

-Murray told the White House in a letter dated August 4, 2017, that without an emergency order to restart coal-fired electrical generating plants, his company and a major customer, power plant operator FirstEnergy Solutions, would declare bankruptcy.
+Murray told the White House in a letter dated August 4, 2017, that without an emergency order under the Federal Power Act to restart coal-fired electrical generating plants, his company and a major customer, power plant operator FirstEnergy Solutions, would declare bankruptcy.
+His request was rejected by the White House and the Department of Energy.

 Murray Energy Holdings, Co. filed bankruptcy in the United States District Court for the Southern District of Ohio on October 29, 2019.
 Murray was replaced as CEO the same day, although he remained chairman of the board of the new entity, Murray NewCo, while his nephew Robert D. Moore would be president and CEO.
 Employees expressed concern about losing their pensions and/or medical benefits.
 Murray was the last major coal contributor to the United Mine Workers of America's pension plan.